The Ultimate Gitleaks Guide

 Filesystem Scanning

-For very large repositories where Git history is not the primary concern, you can run Gitleaks in --no-git mode, which is often faster as it only scans the current state of the files.
+For very large repositories where Git history is not the primary concern, run Gitleaks with the dir command, which only scans the current state of the files and skips walking through git history entirely — often dramatically faster.

 Using Git LFS for Large Files